 Vigorous climbing and twining plant.
 Flowers white 50 to 90 mm sometimes striped with pale pink.
-Bracts widely overlapping pouched at the base.
+Bracteoles widely overlapping and pouched at the base, mostly or completely obscuring sepals beneath.
 There is a form of the Great Bindweed called 'quinquepartita' where the trumpet shaped corolla is deeply 5 lobed.

 Hedgerows, around buildings and waste places.

 July to September.

 Common in Leicestershire and Rutland.
 In the 1979 Flora survey of Leicestershire it was found in 323 of the 617 tetrads.

 Enter a town or village to see local records

 Yellow squares = NBN records (all known data)